Doctoral Program (Psy.D.) in Clinical Psychology

 Graduate credits are transferable from regionally accredited institutions.
 Courses considered for transfer must have been completed within a period of six years prior to acceptance into the Institute’s programs.
 Exceptions to this time limit may be granted for applicants who have been actively involved in the field in which the degree was earned on a continuous basis prior to admission.
 Extension, continuing education, or in-service courses that are not intended by the institution offering the courses as part of a degree program are not acceptable for transfer credit to the Institute.
 No graduate credit can be awarded for undergraduate-level courses.

 Students admitted to the M.S.
-Program in Clinical Psychology or General Psychology may transfer a maximum of nine credit hours.
+Program in Clinical Psychology may transfer a maximum of nine credit hours.
 Students admitted to the Psy.D.
 Program may petition for the transfer of a maximum of 18 credit hours.
 All transfer courses must have been earned at a graduate-level program in a regionally accredited college or university.

 Transfer of graduate credits earned at other institutions is not automatic.
 Only graduate credit for courses determined to be equivalent to courses offered at the Institute can be transferred for course credit.
 In addition, only courses for which a grade of B (3.0) or better is obtained will be considered for transfer.